peterthehan/create-discord-bot/README.md

 npx peterthehan/create-discord-bot
 ```

 Follow the instructions given by the utility.
-Once the bot is running, verify the setup by using the `.ping` command.
+Once the bot is running, verify the setup is working by sending the `.ping` command on Discord.
+If there are issues, check [Troubleshooting](#troubleshooting) for tips.

 You're ready to create your own Discord bot! 🎉